isomerpages/moe-compassvalesec/_our-partners/Parent Support Group.md

 ####
 (1) Promote close co-operation and understanding between parents/guardians, school leaders and teachers in matters relating to holistic development of students&nbsp;

-(2) Provide support to school in the development of students&nbsp;
+(2) Provide support to school in the development of students

 (3) Encourage social activities and relationship among parents, teachers and students

 ### Why join PSG?
 ###
-As parents of CVSS students, you are automatically a member of the PSG.&nbsp;&nbsp;As a PSG Member, you can get involved by:&nbsp;
+As parents of CVSS students, you are automatically a member of the PSG.
+As a PSG Member, you can get involved by:

 (1) Attending training / educational workshops

 (2) Participating in social and educational programmes for students and other parents&nbsp;

-(3) Being part of the feedback unit to build a nurturing, caring school and home environment for your child&nbsp;
+(3) Being part of the feedback unit to build a nurturing, caring school and home environment for your child

-For more information or queries, please email us at cvss@moe.edu.sg&nbsp;
+For more information or queries, please email us at cvss@moe.edu.sg.